icssc/ZotMeal/README.md

 2. Navigate to the root directory and install the dependencies.
    `cd ZotMeal && pnpm install`

-3. Start the development server for the frontend.
+3. Start the local development servers for expo and server.
-   `cd apps/zotmeal && pnpm dev`
+   `pnpm dev`
+   The tRPC procedures are available on http://localhost:3000/\<router.procedure\>?input={YOUR_INPUT_HERE}

+4. Change your node version to the one specified in .nvmrc `nvm use`

-4. View the local website at http://localhost:19006 and/or with the [Expo Go mobile app](https://expo.dev/client).
+5. View the local website at http://localhost:19006 and/or with the [Expo Go mobile app](https://expo.dev/client).
    As you make changes to the Expo application, those changes will be automatically reflected on the local website as well as the mobile app.

-5. Start the development server for the backend.
-   `cd apps/zotmeal && pnpm run netlify`